 Other SUVs to Consider

-The 2014 GMC Yukon seats up to nine in three rows and is offered in three trims (SLE, SLT and Denali), and two body styles (Yukon and the extended-wheelbase Yukon XL).
+The 2015 GMC Yukon seats up to nine in three rows and is available in three trims: SLE, SLT and Denali.
+Two body styles are also available: Yukon and the extended-wheelbase Yukon XL.
 SLE and SLT models come with a 5.3-liter V8 engine, while Denali trims come with a 6.2-liter V8.
-A six-speed automatic transmission and rear-wheel drive are standard on all models, and four-wheel drive and all-wheel drive are available.
-This is the last model year for the current-generation Yukon, which was introduced for the 2007 model year, and aside from a few minor updates, the Yukon hasn’t changed much since then.
-As a result, this overview uses applicable research and reviews from the 2007 through 2014 model years.
+A six-speed automatic transmission and rear-wheel drive are standard, and four-wheel drive is available.
+The GMC Yukon is fully redesigned for the 2015 model year.